m2049r/xmrwallet/doc/FAQ.md

 ## What features does it have?

-- Uses monero v0.11.0.0
+- Uses Monero v0.11.0.0
 - Support for Android >= 5.0 with ARM processor
 - Testnet and Mainnet
 - Generate new wallets
-- Recover wallets form mnemonic seed or from keys
+- Recover wallets from mnemonic seed or from keys
-- Create Watch Only wallets from address + viewkey
+- Create *Watch Only* wallets from address + viewkey
 - Multiple wallets
 - View wallet details (address, keys, etc.)
 - View transactions including details and copy to clipboard